ArjuSuresh/Useless_Project/README.md

 Project Description

-[Our project is an e-commerce website that has many things to choose and order from.
+Our project is an e-commerce website that has many things to choose and order from.
 The Problem the website does not allow you to buy any items when you place your order.

-[What ridiculous problem are you solving?: How to create an engaging, user-friendly online shopping interface.
+[What ridiculous problem are you solving?]: How to create an engaging, user-friendly online shopping interface.
 The Solution (that nobody asked for): Our code provides a visual, interactive, and category-driven UI for browsing and selecting products, addressing several key e-commerce UI/UX problems.

 [How are you solving it?
 Keep it fun!]